How do I become a Re:link lawyer?

 How quickly can I join the Re:link community?

 We aim to bring a prospective Re:link lawyer onto the platform as quickly as possible from the point of initial application.
 Each phase of the process has a target schedule and we will keep you updated throughout.
-Two key factors that determine the time to complete the process are scheduling interviews and obtaining references.
+Key factors that determine the time to complete the process are scheduling interviews, speed of background screening checks obtaining references.
 Once on the platform, you will be invited to join one of our induction sessions.

 If a Re:link lawyer is available for a specific assignment then the timetable for them to join a team can be short and is determined by the speed of agreeing commercial terms, and any further training and engagement requirements set by the client or the Linklaters practice team.